AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: menubar.png

 GPS provides a standard menu bar giving access to all operations.
-However, it's usually easier to access a feature using the various contextual menus provided throughout GPS: these give direct access to the most relevant actions in the current context (for example, a project, directory, file, or entity).
+However, it is usually easier to access a feature using the various contextual menus provided throughout GPS: these give direct access to the most relevant actions in the current context (for example, a project, directory, file, or entity).
 Contextual menus pop up when you click the right mouse button or